 February 25: The Wisdom of Love with Rev. Lyn Cox

-February 18: Commitment with worship leaders Kendra and Pete Trufahnestock
+February 18: Commitment with Kendra & Pete Trufahnestock

 Commitment ~ how do we define it?
 What mistakes do we make entering it?
 What should we look for to find it?
 And what part do we play in sustaining it?
 Come join us as we explore this human endeavor in relation to partners and even to this church body.
 The choir will sing “We Want Harmony."

 Some of us were raised with the worldview that gender is a duet: two distinct voices set apart from each other.
 We are learning that gender is a whole symphony, a beautifully complex universe of perspectives and expressions.
 Let us open our minds and hearts to create a community that supports and encourages the entire orchestra.
 The choir will sing “Take Down These Walls.”

 As the wheel of the year turns and the end of winter creeps into the edge of our imagination, we make our commitments for the year ahead and we practice the creativity that will sustain us through the rest of the current season.
 In this earth-centered service, we will invoke the four directions, we will bless and be blessed, and we will hear the choir sing, “The Heart of the Mother.”